-Our second poll in the webinar asked the audience to rate how advanced they would perceive the level of marketing automation in their company to be at.
+Our second poll in the webinar asked the audience to rate how advanced they would perceive the level of marketing automation in their company to be.
 This poll revealed that only 32% had felt that their company was ‘somewhat advanced’, with the remaining 68% indicating that they were very much still in the early stages of implementing it.
-Worryingly, nobody felt that the level of marketing automation in their company was at an advanced stage.
+Nobody felt that the level of marketing automation in their company was at an advanced stage.

 With that in mind, it’s important to highlight that when faced with multiple evolving and disruptive forces, people AND companies need to reinvent and innovate, or else risk being replaced altogether.
-Here’s a scary thought — up to 79% of CEOs worry about the existing skills of their workforce1 and their ability to meet dynamic workplace needs!
+Up to 79% of CEOs worry about the existing skills of their workforce1 and their ability to meet dynamic workplace needs!
 And with automation taking over almost every facet of the digital world, it brings us to this question:

 Some of us may be consoling ourselves with the thought that creativity is a uniquely human trait that can’t be replaced.
-Well, here’s some food for thought.
 In 2016, a world-first for AI-writing occurred at the Rio Olympics2.
 The Washington Post covered 300 events using Heliograf, their in-house AI software.
 Once the data was in — whether for a weather event, a sports event or an earnings report — the AI-powered system would create an article.
 These robot-generated articles were published alongside other articles that had been written by humans.
 Interestingly enough, no-one was able to spot the difference!

 Want to hear more about Squared Online the Digital Marketing leadership course developed with Google and powered by Avado?

 Fill in your details in the form provided to download a course brochure.